takanory/slides/20200510pyconhk/PITCHME.md

 Note:
 * This is basic timetable
-* From the basics of Pytbon programming to Web Scraping in a hands-on
+* From the basics of Python programming to Web Scraping in a hands-on
 * After the event, we go to the party.
 It is a fun time for me

 +++